The Integrated Ph.D. Programme

 degree for acquiring a rigorous and modern education in mathematics, and for pursuing research in both pure and applied mathematics.

 Admission to the Integrated Ph.D.
-Programme in Mathematical Sciences is through the Joint Admission Test for M.Sc.
+(Int.
+Ph.D.)
+Programme in the Mathematical Sciences is through the Joint Admission Test for M.Sc.
 (JAM) followed by an interview (of those candidates who are short-listed) at IISc.

 - First Class or equivalent grade in:

 B.Sc. or equivalent degree with Mathematics as one of the subjects (this includes the B.Stat. degree, and a B.A. degree with

 B.E./B.Tech. or equivalent degree

 - Please note that candidates with higher qualifications are